 The PRA approach to the adrenal is a major improvement over open or laparoscopic adrenal surgery.
 Even with laparoscopic adrenal surgery, patients are typically on prescription pain medicine for a week or more.
 PRA is appropriate for adrenal tumours up to 6cm diameter and virtually all patients can go home comfortably the morning after surgery.

-Dr. Miller's introduction of this new procedure to Victoria was covered on ABC radio and in the Herald Sun Newspaper.
+A/Prof. Miller's introduction of this new procedure to Victoria was covered on ABC radio and in the Herald Sun Newspaper.